Ava Gardner

 Archibald Alec Leach (January 18, 1904 – November 29, 1986) was an iconic American actor celebrated for his suave charm and versatility.
 Grant began his career on the stage before transitioning to Hollywood in the 1930s.
 He quickly became known for his sophisticated demeanor and impeccable timing, starring in classic films such as "The Awful Truth" (1937), "Bringing Up Baby" (1938), "North by Northwest" (1959), and "To Catch a Thief" (1955).
 Grant received two Academy Award nominations for Best Actor for "Penny Serenade" (1941) and "None but the Lonely Heart" (1944), but did not win an Oscar.
 Despite this, his legacy as one of Hollywood's greatest leading men endures through his memorable performances and influence on the genre.
 Grant’s career was marked by a remarkable blend of comedic and dramatic roles, securing his place as a beloved and enduring figure in film history.

-Known for films such as: His Girl Friday & Penny Serenade
+Known for films such as: Penny Serenade

 Coleen Gray